-When we meet somebody new, one of the first questions we’re asked is some version of, “What do you do?”
+When you meet someone new, one of the first questions you’ll inevitably be asked is some version of, “What do you do?”

-We’ve all got our standard answer to the question and have a good sense of how people typically react to our answer.
+You likely already have a standard answer to the question and a good sense of how people typically react to it.

 That makes it the perfect opportunity for an experiment.

 The next few times you get asked the question, switch up your answer in some distinct way.

 Emphasize a different element of what you do, switch up the way you describe your work, or position yourself in a completely different way.